What is the Difference Between Workers’ Compensation and Disability?

 Get a FREE Consultation

-workers' compensation lawyersIf you become hurt at work, you’ll likely begin the process of filing a workers’ compensation claim with your employer to try to get your financial compensation secured for the duration of time you’ll be off the job.
+workers' compensation lawyersIf you become hurt at work, you’ll likely begin the process of filing a workers’ compensation with your employer to try to get your financial compensation secured for the duration of time you’ll be off the job.
 However, some employees also qualify for disability benefits through the government.

 Many people do not know that there is a difference between workers’ comp and disability but what they do and how they get paid out do differ.
 To help understand the difference, reach out to an experienced Munley Law Personal Injury Attorneys workers’ comp lawyer.